-Interest Income and Other - Interest income is primarily comprised of interest and dividend income earned on investments held, certain intercompany balances, and loans owned by the Company.
-Other income is primarily comprised of fees earned on loans extended to third parties, foreign exchange gains and losses arising on transactions denominated in currencies other than U.S. dollars, and changes in the fair value of freestanding derivatives.
+Interest Income and Other Income - Interest income is primarily comprised of interest and dividend income earned on investments held, certain intercompany balances, and loans owned by the Company.
+Other income is primarily comprised of fees earned on loans extended to third parties, foreign exchange gains and losses arising on transactions denominated in currencies other than U.S. dollars, cross currency swap activity, and changes in the fair value of freestanding derivatives.
 Fees on loans extended to third parties are recorded when earned.
+The following table presents the components of Other Income for the year ended December 31, 2022: